TheArturthur/CoppermindScraper/Cosmere/Hesina.md

 ### Torment of the Family
 Roshone, aware of the inherited spheres and the possibility of their illegitimate procurement, demanded their return, of which Lirin refused.
 Roshone continued to fuel the rumors that the spheres had been stolen and the agreement forged, whilst also driving the family towards destitution.
 Despite his best efforts, Hesina and her family did not suffer as much as Roshone assumed, as the townsfolk continued donating to the family in secret, leaving food around the town for Hesina to find.
 When the possibilities of work for Hesina dried up due to Roshone's meddling, Lirin met with the Brightlord to discuss the disputed spheres and the family's situation.
 In an attempt to hide the meeting between Lirin and Roshone, Hesina recruited her sons to help her with housework, hoping to keeping them distracted and occupied.
 Ultimately, her plan was unsuccessful, and Kaladin escaped his duties, joining his father in Lirin's meeting with Roshone.
 After the meeting, Kaladin discovered his father's plans to deceive Roshone, as well as the truth behind the acquisition of Wistiow's wealth.
 Kaladin was shocked not only to learn that the rumors that the spheres were stolen were true, but also that his mother had taken part in their theft.
-Following the death of Roshone's son [[Rillir\|Rillir]], the family fell further towards poverty and Hesina and her husband began to spend slowly spend the stolen spheres.
+Following the death of Roshone's son [[Rillir\|Rillir]], the family fell further towards poverty and Hesina and her husband began to slowly spend the stolen spheres.
 This was done deliberately; while the family indeed struggled, the spheres were spent, not because it was required, but instead as a way to deceive Roshone and deflect his attention.

  by  Marie Seeberger  Watching the [[Weeping\|Weeping]] with her sons
 ### The Weeping of 1168